Continuing Education Activity

 - Autoimmune: Pernicious anemia is an autoimmune condition in which antibodies to intrinsic factor are produced.
 Anti-intrinsic factor antibodies bind to and inhibit the effects of intrinsic factor, resulting in an inability of B12 to be absorbed by the terminal ileum.

 - Malabsorption: Parietal cells in the stomach produce intrinsic factor; therefore, any patient with a history of gastric bypass surgery may be at risk for developing a B12 deficiency because their new alimentary pathway bypasses the site of intrinsic factor production.
-In patients with normal intrinsic factor production, any damage to the terminal ileum, such as surgical resection due to Crohn disease, will impair the absorption of B12 and lead to a deficiency.
-Other damage to the small intestine, such as inflammation from Celiac disease or infection with the tapeworm Diphyllobothrium latum, may also result in a B12 deficiency.
+In patients with normal intrinsic factor production, any damage to the terminal ileum, such as surgical resection due to Crohn's disease, will impair the absorption of B12 and lead to a deficiency.
+Other damage to the small intestine, such as inflammation from celiac disease or infection with the tapeworm Diphyllobothrium latum, may also result in a B12 deficiency.

 - Dietary Insufficiency: Vitamin B12 is stored in excess in the liver; however, patients who have followed a strict vegan diet for approximately three years may develop a B12 deficiency from a lack of dietary intake.